danielvartan/logolink/cran-comments.md

 ## Release Summary

-- This is a **resubmission** of the package’s first release to CRAN.
+This is a **resubmission** of the package’s first release to CRAN.

+Please disregard a past resubmission attempt.
+This resubmission is complete and addresses all issues raised by CRAN.

 ## Latest CRAN Feedback